-Holiday House Tour: At Home With Nell Hill's Owner
+Holiday House Tour: At Home With Nell Hill's Founder

 A tree in an urn on a table adds drama, especially in a high-ceilinged room.

 Set an elegant tone

 This front door greets guests elegantly with a square wreath and tidy topiaries in urns.

 Go all-out with garland, a chandelier and other sparkly accessories.